Effective date: 15 August 2019

-Slack provides a 99.99% Uptime commitment for customers on the Plus plan and above (our Service Level Agreement or SLA).
-If we fall short of our 99.99% Uptime commitment and your workspace (or, in the case of Enterprise Grid, your org) is affected, we’ll apply a Service Credit to your account for future use.
+Slack provides a 99.99% uptime commitment for customers on the Business+ subscription and above (our service level agreement or SLA).
+If we fall short of our 99.99% uptime commitment and your workspace (or, in the case of Enterprise Grid, your org) is affected, we’ll apply a service credit to your account for future use.

-Downtime is the overall number of minutes Slack was unavailable during a Slack fiscal quarter (i.e., February 1 through April 30 and every three month period thereafter).
-Slack calculates unavailability using server monitoring software to measure the server side error rate, ping test results, web server tests, TCP port tests, and website tests.
+Downtime is the overall number of minutes Slack was unavailable during a Slack fiscal quarter (i.e., 1 February to 30 April and every three-month period thereafter).
+Slack calculates unavailability using server monitoring software to measure the server side error rate, ping test results, web server tests, TCP port tests and website tests.

 Downtime excludes the following:

 - Slowness or other performance issues with individual features (link expansions, search, file uploads, etc.)

 - Issues that are related to external apps or third parties, including Slack Connect